-Music Together® is an international early childhood music and movement program for children from birth through age 7.
+Music Together® is an international early childhood music and movement program for children from birth through age 7 (age 5 for classes through First Notes Music).
 First offered to the public in 1987, it pioneered the concept of a research-based, developmentally appropriate early childhood music curriculum that strongly emphasizes and facilitates adult involvement.
-Now serving 2,500 communities in over 40 countries, Music Together® connects families and communities across the globe as they express and explore the basic human instinct for making music.
+Now serving more than 3,000 locations in over 40 countries, Music Together® connects families and communities across the globe as they express and explore the basic human instinct for making music.

 About First Notes Music

 First Notes Music was founded on the philosophy that all children are born with the aptitude for music.
 It is based on the recognition that, in a supportive environment from an early age, children can learn to sing in tune, keep a beat, and confidently participate in the music of their culture, as well as make their own.

 At the core of the Music Together approach is the idea that young children learn best from the powerful role models of parents and other caregivers who are actively making music.
 Our program brings families together by providing a rich musical environment in the classroom and then facilitating family participation in musical activity at home in daily life—which is so important to music development and early childhood learning.
 By emphasizing actual music-making experiences, we introduce children to the pleasures of producing music instead of passively consuming it from iTunes or TV.
 Face to face, heart to heart, voice to voice— we believe in engaging on multiple levels for a truly bonding and enriching experience.